This version is still in development and is not considered stable yet. For the latest snapshot version, please use Spring AI 1.0.2!

 Model Context Protocol (MCP)

 The Model Context Protocol (MCP) is a standardized protocol that enables AI models to interact with external tools and resources in a structured way.
+Think of it as a bridge between your AI models and the real world - allowing them to access databases, APIs, file systems, and other external services through a consistent interface.
 It supports multiple transport mechanisms to provide flexibility across different environments.

 The MCP Java SDK provides a Java implementation of the Model Context Protocol, enabling standardized interaction with AI models and tools through both synchronous and asynchronous communication patterns.